sebastiano123-c/Esp32-cam-telemetry/README.md

 # TelemetryAnalysis
 TelemetryAnalysis provide a versatile graphic tool to visualize the SD readings.
-I provide a simple Python script and a executable file working in Windows.
+In [telemetryAnalysis](https://github.com/sebastiano123-c/Esp32-cam-telemetry/tree/master/telemetryAnalysis) folder I put a simple Python script and an executable file working in Windows.
+The python script also shows you the map with the GPS readings.

 # Roadmap
 There few things that must be done in the future: